-This post highlights the breadth of products currently subject to antidumping and countervailing duty orders and it thus should serve as a warning to anyone in the United States who imports those products.
+This post highlights the breadth of products currently subject to antidumping and countervailing duty orders and it should serve as a warning to anyone in the United States who imports those products.

 The US presently has more than 130 antidumping and countervailing duty orders against China and hundreds of additional such orders against imports from other countries.
 The orders against Chinese products block more than $30 billion in imports and they can stay in place for 5 to 30 years.
 The orders can also expand to cover downstream products, such as curtain walls, solar cell consumer products, and gardening equipment.